 Step-point data will be composed of a list of vegetation species and non-vegetated items and the number of hits for each.
 The step-point lists will be recorded separately for each section of the land cover transect.
 For example, if there are two sections of grassland cover type along the same land cover transect, the step-point data will be recorded separately for the two sections of grassland cover type.
 These sections will be identified using the UTMs of the endpoints of the cover types.
 Step point data will also be recorded separately for the emergent wetland transect and the land cover transect through the same emergent wetland.
-Likewise, step point data will also be recorded separately for the forest transect and the land cover transect through the same forest.
+Likewise, step point data will also be recorded separately for the same forest.